- In Athens they scarcely appear above the horizon, so the early Greek texts undermined their importance.

 on the horizon

-- Just imminent or becoming apparent: trouble could be on the horizonMore example sentences
+- Imminent or just becoming apparent: trouble could be on the horizonMore example sentences

-imminent, impending, due, close, near, approaching, coming, forthcoming, at hand, on the way, about to happen, upon us, in the offing, in the pipeline, in the air, in the wings, in the cards, just around the corner, coming down the pike;brewing, looming, threatening, menacing
+imminent, impending, close, near, approaching, coming, forthcoming, in prospect, at hand, on the way, about to happen, upon us, in the offing, in the pipeline, in the air, in the wind, in the wings, just around the corner;brewing, looming, threatening, menacinginformal on the cards

 - Although the immediate signs are encouraging, there are dark clouds on the horizon.